-The purpose of this document is to communicate to all stakeholders in our IB community - administrators, teachers, students, and parents - the expectations for assessment of all learners as required by International Baccalaureate Organization (IBO).
+The purpose of this document is to communicate to all stakeholders in our IB community - administrators, teachers, students, and parents - the programmatic expectations for assessment for all learners as required by International Baccalaureate Organization (IBO).
 This document also provides clear guidelines and responsibilities of all stakeholders.

-Assessment is integral to Sanderlin K-8 IB World School's mission statement.
+Assessment is integral to Sanderlin PK-8 IB World School's mission statement: "Sanderlin PK-8 IB World School is committed to teaching and learning with the brain and heart in mind.
+Our community of active, lifelong learners will use an inquiry approach through our challenging programmes to become internationally-minded citizens."
 This policy provides the instructional staff at Sanderlin with a system for effective assessment practices.
 This policy creates an essential agreement that is the professional expectation for all members of the instructional staff and administration.
-The contents of this policy are based on best practices and information as found in educational research and IB assessment workshops (school-based and external professional development.)
+The contents of this policy are based on best practice and information as found in educational research and IB assessment workshops (school-based and external professional development.)
 The policy also fulfills verification and evaluation requirements for the Primary Years Programme and the Middle Years Programme set by the International Baccalaureate (IB).

-The Sanderlin K-8 IB World School instructional staff regularly discusses assessment to ensure alignment of our philosophy and practices.
-At Sanderlin K-8 IB World School we believe that setting high standards and providing appropriate instructional support, while encouraging critical thinking and application of meaningful knowledge through the IB programmes, is vital for student success.
+The Sanderlin PK-8 IB World School instructional staff regularly discusses assessment in order to insure alignment of our philosophy and practices.
+At Sanderlin PK-8 IB World School we believe that setting high standards and providing appropriate instructional support, while encouraging critical thinking and application of meaningful knowledge through the IB programmes, is vital for student success.
 Teachers at Sanderlin are committed to working collaboratively to design instruction that actively engages and appropriately challenges all students.
 We believe that in order to improve learning, assessment needs to:

-- \ Provide frequent and effective formative assessment feedback to students and guidance on how to improve and help students set goals and timelines for improvement. - \ Ensure students are reflecting upon, analyzing and evaluating their own work and that of their peers. - \ Generate data that teachers use to reflect upon and adapt their teaching strategies, which includes strategies for differentiation based on the differing needs of students. - \ Celebrate the progress of students, based on actual academic progress as well as effort. - \ Empower and encourage IB students to become lifelong learners, who take ownership of their learning and initiate change in their local and global communities.
+- \ Provide frequent and effective formative assessment feedback to students and guidance on how to improve and help students set goals and timelines for improvement. - \ Ensure students are reflecting upon, analyzing and evaluating their own work and that of their peers. - \ Generate data that teachers use to reflect upon and adapt their teaching strategies, which includes strategies for differentiation based on the differing needs of students. - \ Celebrate the progress of students, based on actual academic progress as well as effort. - \ Empower and encourage IB students to become lifelong learners, who take ownership of their learning and initiate change in their local and global worlds.